jpcsp/jpcsp/trunk/README.txt

 - Profiler:
-The profiler is a method used by JPCSP to analyse repeated code sequences in order to allow further optimization.
+The profiler is a method used by JPCSP to analyze repeated code sequences in order to allow further optimization.
 If you wish, you can turn this feature on under "Options" > "Configuration" > "General".
 The data will be saved in the file "profiler.txt" after closing the emulator.